apache/incubator-teaclave/docs/development-tips.md

-Logging is controlled via the `TEACLAVE_LOG` environment variables and the value of this variable is a comma-separated list of logging directives in the `parth::to::module=level` form.
+Logging is controlled via the `TEACLAVE_LOG` environment variables and the value of this variable is a comma-separated list of logging directives in the `path::to::module=level` form.
 For example, you can set the environment `TEACLAVE_LOG=attestation=debug` before launching a service to print the debug level (and higher-level) logs in the `attestation` module to stdout/stderr.
 There are five logging levels: `error`, `warn`, `info`, `debug` and `trace`